Bonfire Night

 Edinburgh Guy Fawkes, Bonfires, and Fireworks

-Among the paid 2023 fireworks displays in the Edinburgh area is a new addition from Dalkeith Country Park in East Lothian, called the Halloween Fireworks Spooktacular.
-There's also Hopetoun Fireworks and Bonfire Night, in the grounds of the stately home in South Queensferry, and Arniston House and Estate's Fireworks and Bonfire Night near Gorebridge.
+After flooding caused the late cancellation of the Hopetoun Fireworks and Bonfire Night, in the grounds of the stately home in South Queensferry, that annual event is not returning in 2024.
+However, another stately home, Arniston House and Estate's Fireworks and Bonfire Night near Gorebridge is returning this year.

 There are many smaller community Bonfire Night events in Edinburgh and also other fiery events around this time of year.
 The Celtic Samhuinn Fire Festival, organised by the Beltane Fire Festival, bursts into life on Halloween Night with its dramatic mix of pagan ceremony and pulsating drums.